klesh/fu/README.md

 ## Linux

-  download the .tar.gz file, extract, make and make install. should be able to work on most distro, let me know if any problem.
+  download the `.tar.gz` file, extract, `make` and `make install`. should be able to work on most distros.

 ### Ubuntu
 ```bash